Search

 Why It Matters

-California is a pioneer in regulating frontier AI.
+California is a pioneer in frontier AI regulation.
 SB53 imposes transparency requirements on developers of advanced models.

 Anthropic’s Approach